galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-role-based-access.md

 Galasa has a concept of a "role", such that each role has a name and description, but also has a list of actions which someone can perform when that user has been assigned this role.

-Each user has one such role, therebye indirectly associating each user with a list of actions that user can perform.
+Each user has one such role, thereby indirectly associating each user with a list of actions that user can perform.

 When a personal access token is used, that token is associated with the user identity the token was created for, and so also has an indirect association with a list of actions which can be performed by a client program using that access token.